ayamir/bspwm-dotfiles/README.md

 - **Editor**: vim(with [**vim-plus**](https://github.com/chxuan/vimplus)), nano

-  The icons for different file types need at least one nerd font in your fonts directory to display.
+  The icons for different file types need your terminal font is a nerd font to display.

 - **File browser**: ranger